uw-ictd/mwachx/docs/overview.md

 Each `AutomatedMessage` has fields that contain information about when it should be sent (e.g. `send_base`, `group`, `condition`, etc.
 These fields are combined to form a `description` which is a (hopefully) unique text identifier combining the relevant fields of the message into a single identifier.
-This `description` is mapped to `Contact.description` and can be queried with logic in the `AutomatedMessageQuerySet` class.
+This `description` is mapped to `Participant.description` and can be queried with logic in the `AutomatedMessageQuerySet` class.

 ### Possible (Unvetted) Todos

-* The logic for getting a message from a contact / description is quite hard-coded and specific.
+* The logic for getting a message from a participant / description is quite hard-coded and specific.
   Maybe figure out a plug-in style architecture?
 Or maybe introduce project-specific subclasses.

-## mwachx.contact
+## mwbase.participant

-This module contains the main data models and logic for the contacts in the system.
+This module contains the main data models and logic for the participants in the system.

-The `Contact` model represents each person/participant in the system, and contains a slew of fields for representing their demographic and medical information and status. `StatusChange` tracks any status changes that happen to Contacts.
+The `Participant` model represents each person/participant in the system, and contains a slew of fields for representing their demographic and medical information and status. `StatusChange` tracks any status changes that happen to Participants.

-The `Message` and `PhoneCall` models (in `contacts.models.interactions`) represent individual instances of messages/calls.
+The `Message` and `PhoneCall` models (in `participants.models.interactions`) represent individual instances of messages/calls.

 The `Note` model is a very simple freetext note linked to a person.